Thanthiti/go-lab-db/README.md

 # go-lab-db
-Practice repo for PostgreSQL &amp; GORM in Go.
+Practice repo for PostgreSQL and GORM in Go.